The Ancient Teaching of a Roman Emperor Can Help Now.

 From AD166 to AD180, the Roman Empire was ravaged by a smallpox pandemic while under political attack from within and military threat from its enemies.

 The Roman Emperor, Marcus Aurelius Antoninus faced down these threats before himself dying from the pandemic.

 In the middle of the plague, Marcus wrote a book, The Meditations, which was his private record of the moral and psychological advice that he lived by to cope with his life’s uncertainty.

 It was approximately 40 years ago that I was assigned to read Marcus Aurelius’ writings.
 I wasn’t happy about the assignment and, at the time, found The Meditations tedious and uninspiring.

 However, I was wrong (the book is tedious but definitely inspiring).

-Below are three things I still think about, and which brings me emotional calm and solace.
+Below are three things I still think about, and which bring me emotional calm and solace.

 No Matter What, Always Do The Right Thing